Zielona Góra: History

+Middle Ages

 The first settlement in the area of Zielona Góra was built in the valley near the Złota Łącza stream during the reign of the Polish ruler Mieszko I. The oldest settlement was agricultural.
-It later developed into a trading point along routes from Poznań to Żagań and further to Łużyce.
+It later developed into a trading point along routes from Poznań to Żagań and further to Lusatia.
 The written records of the Slavic settlement date to 1222 and an increase of its population by Henry the Bearded.
 Other documents date the settlement to 1302.

 The region received an influx of German burghers in the second half of the 13th century during the medieval Ostsiedlung.
 In 1323, the settlement became a city with Crossener Recht, a variation of Magdeburg rights.
 The earliest mention of the town's coat of arms is from 1421, although it is believed to have been arranged since the beginning of the 14th century.
 A document in the town archive of Thorn (Toruń) dating from before 1400 used a sigil with the name GRVNINBERG, an early form of the German name Grünberg.

 In 1294, Duke Henryk III of the Duchy of Głogów, founded a church in honour of Saint Hedwig, the High Duchess consort of Poland and patron saint of Silesia.
 Now designated a co-cathedral, it is the oldest building in the city.
 A wooden castle near the city, built ca. 1272, was the residence of Duke John of Ścinawa from 1358 to 1365.
 Janusz had ceded his lands to Duke Henry V of Iron.
 In 1477 the town defeated a 5,000-strong army from neighbouring Brandenburg which attempted to seize it during the succession war to the Duchy of Głogów.
 In 1488, Duke John II of Żagań, destroyed the castle to prevent his enemies from using it.

 The deposition of Duke John II of Żagań in 1488 marked the end of the long rule of the Piast dynasty in the Duchy of Głogów and the city of Zielona Góra.
 Later on, the duchy was ruled by the future Kings of Poland John I Albert and Sigismund I the Old.
 It was integrated with the Kingdom of Bohemia in 1506, although Polish king Sigismund I the Old still claimed his rights to the city in 1508.